 Scranton Brass Seminar

-Local music educators - whether or not they are brass players, and especially if they are not! - are also welcome and invited to participate as enrolled observers during rehearsals, in service of meeting their needs for continuing education and professional development in the areas of brass instruction and performance.
+- Music educators are welcome to enroll in service of meeting their needs for continuing education and professional development in the areas of brass instruction and performance.
+(A full fee waiver will be granted to any participating PMEA Region IV high school band directors.)

-Past guest artist/teachers for Brass Seminar have included:
+Past guest artist/teachers for Scranton Brass Seminar have included:

 Timothy E. Smith

 Marilyn Deutsch, Ph.D.